 I’ve recently had the distinct pleasure of interviewing a very talented and experienced Professional Nature Photographer based in Leeds, Yorkshire.
 His name is Paul Miguel and he has always been aware of his love for wildlife since his childhood.
 Paul’s body of work is quite expansive and his passion and drive for photography speaks for itself.

 Paul, thank you for taking the time to participate in this interview and best of luck to you with all your future creations.
-You are a very talented Photographer and someone whose work is definitely worth following.
-I hope to see great things from you in the future!
+You are a very talented photographer and someone whose work is definitely worth following.
+I hope to see more great things from you in the future!

 Can you please tell the readers a bit about yourself?